BetterRobotics/BrewZilla/README.md

 - Auto/Manual functionality to allow you to take control for any reason
 - PID temperature control
 - Communication loss detection
-- Uses all existing hardware that comes with the brewzilla 3
+- Uses all existing hardware that comes with the brewzilla 3 with the addition of PI and Arduino